-While it’s always our goal to care for and maintain your natural teeth, there are cases when removing a tooth is in your best interest.
-We work to make tooth extractions as easy as possible so you can focus on a quick recovery.
+While our primary goal is to preserve and care for your natural teeth, there are cases where extracting a tooth becomes necessary.
+In such cases, we work to ensure that the tooth extraction process is as comfortable and straightforward as possible, allowing you to focus on a quick recovery.

-Tooth extraction is typically a very fast process—we will use anesthesia to ensure you’re comfortable.
-The most critical part of the process is recovery.
-We need to make sure we control the bleeding and encourage a proper healing process immediately following tooth extraction.
-This involves having you bite down on a gauze pad for 30 to 45 minutes to form a blood clot.
-You must be extremely careful not to disturb the blood clot for the next 24 hours.
-To manage the swelling, we recommend an ice pack on the outer cheek, and once the swelling has gone down, a warm compress to the same area for comfort.
-Gentle rinses with warm salt water also help keep the extraction area clean.
+Tooth extraction is typically a quick procedure, and we prioritize your comfort by administering anesthesia.
+However, the most critical part of the process is recovery.
+Post-extraction care involves controlling bleeding and facilitating proper healing.
+This is achieved by biting down on a gauze pad for approximately 30 to 45 minutes to promote the formation of a blood clot.
+It’s crucial not to disturb the blood clot over the next 24 hours.
+To manage any swelling, apply an ice pack to the outer cheek.
+Once the swelling subsides, a warm compress can be used in the same area for added comfort.
+Gentle rinsing with warm salt water aids in keeping the extraction site clean.

 We offer tooth extractions at each of our locations—two locations in Sioux City, IA (Lakeport St. and Hamilton St.), and one in Elk Point, SD.
 Schedule your appointment online using the link below or visit our contact page for information on the location nearest you.

 Our goal is to deliver high-quality dental care that remains affordable for our valued patients in Sioux City, IA, and Elk Point, SD.
 The cost of tooth extraction may vary depending on whether it is a simple extraction or a surgical extraction.
 The out-of-pocket expenses for any procedure depends upon your insurance coverage at the time of the treatment.
 We strive to provide transparent information about costs and work with you to find the best possible financial solution for your dental needs.

 How do I prevent dry socket after a tooth extraction?